anjali21a/Delta_practice/README.md

 # Delta_practice
-This is delta practice repository
+This is delta practice repository.